Snizhenko/frontend-assessment/README.md

 # Task
  1. Fork this repo to your personal GitHub account and clone it down locally.
+ 2. Immediately push a commit with the message "Starting".
- 2. Create the HTML, CSS and JS to build out the complete design and animation/interactions from the Marvel App and Animation Example video.
+ 3. Create the HTML, CSS and JS to build out the complete design and animation/interactions from the Marvel App and Animation Example video.
- 3. The site needs to be responsive.
+ 4. The site needs to be responsive.
     1. Please make the columns 100% width on mobile.
     2. Implement any mobile UX tweeks you think would be beneficial.
 We are leaving moile in your court.
+ 5. Once completed, push a commit with the message "Finished".

 # Design Assets
 1. Open the marvel link https://marvelapp.com/b391580/screen/53968974